hdu-hh/Covid19_CQSI_Plan/FAQ.md

   - knowing risk factors better reduces the incident rate even more
 - for every low-risk person that runs into problems hundreds become certified immune

+## There is no full self-immunization because it wears off after a while!

+- it would buy time until a vaccine becomes available
+- the herd immunization would be achieved faster

 ## What are the kown risk factors?

 Currently these risk factors are known: